Mishalto/chat_with_Boost.Asio/README.md

-This project c0sists of a server and a client.
+This project consists of a server and a client.
 The server accepts client connections and sends an echo to all clients whenever a message is received.

-This oriject is built using Boost.Asio.
+This project is built using Boost.Asio.